barrymoo/teach-me-something/README.md

 ## Why should you contribute?

-Why not?
-Maybe your lesson will help someone better understand Haskell.
+Your lesson may help someone better understand Haskell.

 <!-- Useful links -->
 [twitch]: https://twitch.tv/chiroptical